adamzukerman/harmony_experimentation/roadmap.md

    * It should have get_next_index() and to_list() functions

 ### Completed
+* make the dissonance look more like the moving note values instead of the bar graph
+* Create a circular list for holding running histories
+* Modify the dissonance calculation to take into account all the overtones of the tones
 * create a tone class that captures the harmonic spectrum of a sound.
 * put a log scale to the graph
 * Create and test the dissonance function http://www.acousticslab.org/learnmoresra/moremodel.html